daechir/daechir-dots/README.md

 Daechir dots are my personal dot configuration files to be used with [Xenos Install Kit](https://github.com/daechir/xenos-install-kit).<br />
 I am releasing them here solely for version control and backup purposes.<br />
 Like all my other works this repo is also liscensed under GNU GPL.<br />
-If you decide to use my dot files please just credit me as the original author somewhere as most of the files here are original works with many hours of research, testing and implementation invested in each.
+If you decide to use my dot files please leave the author stamp in place (Per GNU GPL) as most of the files here are original works with many hours of research, testing and implementation invested in each.

 ## Usage